 However, you should communicate more on upcoming updates, progress and improvements.
 For example, in the "coming soon" section of the support, which you could also include in your newsletter.
 This is very useful to follow your activity: updates, organizations that join your application, events you take part in, etc.

 I am particularly satisfied with your solution.
-For 6 months I operated without CMMS, only by email and phone.
+For 6 months I operated without facility management software, only by email and phone.
 Monitoring was impossible.
-Now that Mobility Work CMMS is deployed, it is reassuring for me, for my management and for users, because we have gained in reactivity and efficiency.
+Now that Mobility Work is deployed, it is reassuring for me, for my management and for users, because we have gained in reactivity and efficiency.
 The technicians are more comfortable and the site will be better for it.

-Compared to other CMMS tools that are too complex, that require to fill out too many lines or fields, Mobility Work CMMS is very sleek and intuitive.
+Compared to other facility management software that are too complex, that require to fill out too many lines or fields, Mobility Work is very sleek and intuitive.

 And the cost is a real plus!